linker3000/ZX-Spectrum-ROM-and-Joystick-Board/README.md

  ## Design Notes

  * U3 and U4 and surrounding circuitry are for the joystick interfaces - omit if not needed.
-The prototype board pictured does not yet have this circuitry.
 U3 and U4 can be 74LS240 OR 74LS640 buffers.
 J5 and J6 (or wire jumpers) select which chip type is fitted.
  * The polyfuse (F1) is for overcurrent/fault protection for the ZX Spectrum.
 Replace with a wire link if deemed not necessary.
  * The prototype board used 10K resistors instead of 8K2.
  * D1: Some other online ROM board schematics show this diode (incorrectly) in the emitter leg of the transistor circuit.